inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 #### Why

 So first of all, why do we do this?
 Our overall goal is to manipulate trees, and this is much simpler using pure Haskell datatypes, than using the PGF functions.
-I'm not even going to bother show how to do it in pure PGF expressions---check out the [Python tutorial](https://github.com/inariksit/gf-embedded-grammars-tutorial/blob/master/ReflTransfer.ipynb) if you want to see awkward and type-unsafe programming.
+I'm not even going to bother show how to do it in pure PGF expressions---check out the [Python tutorial](https://github.com/inariksit/gf-embedded-grammars-tutorial/blob/master/ReflTransfer.ipynb) if you like your code awkward and type-unsafe.

 Our goal is to go from PGF expressions to the GF abstract syntax in Haskell, do our transformations operating on the Haskell datatypes, and then go back to the PGF expressions.